googleforgames/agones/site/content/en/docs/Guides/fleet-updates.md

 1. Shutdown the `maxUnavailable` number of `GameServers` in the Fleet, skipping `Allocated` `GameServers`.
 1. Repeat above steps until all the previous `GameServer` configurations have been `Shutdown` and deleted.

-By default, a Fleet will wait for new `GameSevers` to become `Ready` during a Rolling Update before continuing to shutdown additional `GameServers`, only counting `GameServers` that are `Ready` as being available when calculating the current `maxUnavailable` value which controls the rate at which `GameServers` are updated.
+By default, a Fleet will wait for new `GameServers` to become `Ready` during a Rolling Update before continuing to shutdown additional `GameServers`, only counting `GameServers` that are `Ready` as being available when calculating the current `maxUnavailable` value which controls the rate at which `GameServers` are updated.
 This ensures that a Fleet cannot accidentally have zero `GameServers` in the `Ready` state if something goes wrong during a Rolling Update or if `GameServers` have a long delay before moving to the `Ready` state.

 {{< alert title="Note" color="info">}}